msu-csc232-fa25/google-test-template/README.md

 #### Manually formatting your files

-Here's a linux command you can run from the root folder of your respositories terminal window to automatically reformat your files (if it can) in place:
+Here's a linux command you can run from the root folder of your repositories terminal window to automatically reformat your files (if it can) in place:

 ```shell
 find ./include ./src -name '*.h' -o -name '*.hpp' -o -name '*.c' -o -name '*.cpp' | xargs clang-format -i